BVisagie/Extensible-Automation-Framework/README.md

 # Extensible Test Automation Framework

-This is an starter or boilerplate test automation framework with the capability of automating both UI and non UI test cases; the base of the framework also aims to be maintainable and extensible.
+This is a starter or boilerplate test automation framework with the capability of automating both UI and non UI test cases; the base of the framework also aims to be maintainable and extensible.

 ## Usage